 "Healthcare administrators support policies and processes for the delivery of care and services that impact our patient populations," said Dr. Toni Clayton, associate dean of healthcare professions at Southern New Hampshire University (SNHU).
 "It requires leaders to apply healthcare principles and methodologies as they manage people and processes."

-That being said, good healthcare administrators must lead an organization by demonstrating adept business acumen as well as deep empathy for their team members and their patients.
+That being said, good healthcare administrators must lead an organization by demonstrating business acumen as well as deep empathy for their team members and their patients.
 As a healthcare administrator, you might find yourself in charge of tasks such as:

 - Assessing resource needs

 - Budget preparation

 - Leading and managing staff